Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ![](.//media/image63.png)&nbsp;

-The “Input mode”‖ feature exists because buttons behave differently depending on what ‘mode‘ the application is in.
-When the timer has started, the buttons are in the “Mark”‖ mode that expects a click to mean “mark this item incorrect”.
-After the timer is stopped, the mode automatically changes to “Last attempted” and the application expects that the next click will mean “mark this as the last item read” (above).
+The "Input mode"‖ feature exists because buttons behave differently depending on what ‘mode‘ the application is in.
+When the timer has started, the buttons are in the "Mark"‖ mode that expects a click to mean "mark this item incorrect".
+After the timer is stopped, the mode automatically changes to "Last attempted" and the application expects that the next click will mean "mark this as the last item read" (above).
 In some cases, the last item read is both the last item AND an incorrect item.
 Therefore, the assessor must toggle between modes in order to mark the button accordingly.
-There is also a mode for “Capture item at specified number of seconds.”
+There is also a mode for "Capture item at specified number of seconds."
 This is for a special administration case where the subtest is untimed, but you want to mark the item read at a certain point (i.e., 60 seconds).\
 **\
 Completing an assessment**.
-Upon reaching the end of the assessment (after the last subtest or interview question), you will see a confirmation page that the test has been completed, and an overview of results for each subtest (select the details button on “Subtests completed”).
+Upon reaching the end of the assessment (after the last subtest or interview question), you will see a confirmation page that the test has been completed, and an overview of results for each subtest (select the details button on "Subtests completed").
 This is for the enumerator‘s benefit as a way to verify that all of the subtests were completed.

-Users now have the option of adding “Additional Comments” as deemed appropriate.
-Typically, RTI will ask that users only add comments that are important for analyses (e.g. “I noted this child was a female but it is actually a boy”).
-Other subjective comments (e.g. “This child did well”) are not encouraged as these will not be taken into account for analysis.
+Users now have the option of adding "Additional Comments" as deemed appropriate.
+Typically, RTI will ask that users only add comments that are important for analyses (e.g. "I noted this child was a female but it is actually a boy").
+Other subjective comments (e.g. "This child did well") are not encouraged as these will not be taken into account for analysis.

 Once users have decided to make a comment or ignore this field, they should press ‘Save Result’ to finalize their entry.
-This button will then become “Perform another assessment.”
+This button will then become "Perform another assessment."
 You can either press this button to begin assessing another child on the same instrument, or you can use the Tangerine icon button
 ![](.//media/image64.jpeg) in the upper-left hand corner to get back to the